rodzera/flask-app/README.md

 - Development mode: `flask --debug --app src.app -h 0.0.0.0 -p 8080`
 - Production mode: `gunicorn --bind 0.0.0.0:8080 --threads 64 --worker-class gthread --workers 4 --worker-connections 8192 "src.app"`

+### Docker Compose

+To run the application with docker compose, follow these steps within the `docker-compose` directory:

+* Rename the `template.env` file to `.env` and fill the variables with real values
+* Run `docker compose up`

+Optionally, you can build a local docker image by running `make` within the `src` directory.

 ## Testing

 - Within the project's root directory: